 Continued Professional Development (CPD)

-A Continuing Professional Development (CPD) or Certificate of Attendance of 12 hours will be given to everyone.
+A Continuing Professional Development (CPD) or Certificate of Attendance of 12 hours will be given to everyone at the end of the course.
 Also, a Certificate for Active Learning will be available, following additional participation and the completion of a questionnaire.
-This program is endorsed by the Australian Association of Social Workers (AASW) and promoted on the Australian Psychological Society (APS) on the calendar of events.
+This course is endorsed by the Australian Association of Social Workers (AASW) and promoted on the Australian Psychological Society (APS) on the calendar of events.

 Presenters: Marie Bloomfield, Clinical Psychologist and John Julian, Social Worker, both accomplished therapists, each having over 40 years of experience in working in mental health, including public, academic and private sectors.
 John and Marie have been using Compassion-Focused Therapy and Mindful Self-Compassion for individual and group clinical interventions since 2011.
 They are both leaders in teaching Mindfulness and Self-Compassion for health professionals in Australia.